 The bursary route provides a gradual increase in responsibility, which allows you more time to get to grips with the classroom.
 This route is the most appropriate for candidates with limited or no experience of secondary education or working with young people.
 Through a structured programme of shadowing and observing, you’ll meet the same standards as any other trainee by the end of Year 1, to achieve qualified teacher status.

-In addition to a generous, tax-free bursary or scholarship worth up to £28,000, with early career payments for some subjects, the bursary route offers many different types of financial support.
+In addition to a generous, tax-free bursary or scholarship worth up to £26,000, the bursary route offers many different types of financial support.
 Depending on your circumstances, you could receive all of these.
 You can read more about this below.

 *Bursaries are available to trainees on a classics course where the course is in an ancient language (Latin or Ancient Greek)

 A full overview of the bursaries and scholarships available, as well as full terms and conditions, can be found on the Department for Education’s website.
 The amount you will be eligible for will be equivalent in value to whichever is the higher of the available scholarship or bursary for your training subject.